 Ahead of our upcoming UK Tour with the torchbearers of Qawwali,Pakistan’s RIZWAN-MUAZZAM, we explore the fascinating roots of the sacred tradition.

 The beginnings of Qawwali

 Qawwali began to emerge in 8th century Persia.
 However, Qawwali as we know today began to take shape in 13th century India.
 Credit is attributed to Sufi mystic saint, Amir Khusro, who is known as the “Father of Qawwali”.

 A fountain of inspiration for generations, Qawwali is more than music.
 It explores themes of love, devotion and feelings of separation from the beloved.
 Sometimes there is ambivalence towards whether the beloved is of human or divine nature.

 Where is Qawwali sung?

 Traditionally, Qawwali is sung within a Sufi shrine.
 Listen to a BBC Recording of Qawwali being sung at the Nizammudin Shrine in Delhi.

 The centuries old tradition of Qawwali is now shared beyond.
-Qawwali has in the recent years been performed on prominent festival stages like WOMAD.
-RIZWAN-MUAZZAM performed Qawwali at the 2018 Commonwealth Games.
+Qawwali has in recent years been performed on prominent festival stages like WOMAD.
+RIZWAN-MUAZZAM performed Qawwali at the 2018 Commonwealth Games in Australia.
 The intensity and poetic nature of the art form makes Qawwali a favourite choice in the Bollywood industry, the world’s largest film industry.

 A Qawwali singer is known as a Qawwal.